AaronAbraham420/Audio-Engineering-Wiki/The-Basics/What-Is-Sound.md

-# What is sound ?
+# What is Sound ?

 Sound is a mechanical wave that is an oscillation of pressure transmitted through a medium, such as a solid, liquid, or gas.
 In simpler terms, it is a vibration that travels through a medium and can be heard when it reaches a person's or animal's ear.